naymspace/backpex/guides/get_started/installation.md

 > #### Info {: .info}
 >
 > We have created an initial version of the [Backpex installer task](Mix.Tasks.Backpex.Install.html), which runs with the help of the [Igniter](https://github.com/ash-project/igniter) framework.
-This installer automates the upcoming steps up to the "[Create an example resource](installation.html#create-an-example-resource)" step.
+It automates many of the upcoming edits, including importing and registering the Backpex hooks.
+It does **not** rewrite your `LiveSocket` params; it prints a notice with the `backpexParams` edit you must apply manually.
+Review the generated diff and complete any remaining steps in this guide.
 Feedback is welcome!

 ### Tailwind CSS